derrickc1170/sep10-freedom-project/blog/entry01.md

 My backup ideas was Food and Technology.

-My product is on working process and soon it will come out.
+My product is on EDP.

 Skill/Skills:My Problem Solving Skill and Some Basic of coding.